Alexander-Barth/ROMS.jl/docs/src/index.md

 ## Tutorial

-This tutorial is for students following the ULiege lecture OCEA0036-1 but might be useful for others as well.
+This tutorial is for students following the ULiège lecture OCEA0036-1 but might be useful for others as well.

 ### Using for the first time a UNIX/Linux-like environment?